Azure-GOT/Downloading-Files/Use Cases/Virtual Network - Diagnostic settings.md

 - If there is Diagnostic settings already exist, it is displayed here.
 - For adding another Diagnostic settings or creating new click on **+ Add diagnostic settings**
 - The new Diagnostic settings window will open
+> Note: The available destinations are *Log Analytics Workspace, Storage account, Event hub* and *Partner solution*.
+We have used *storage account* as destination

 <img src="Images/Virtual Network - Diagnostic setting/2 Adding diagnostic setting.png">